FAQs about EMDR Therapy in Rochester, New Hampshire

-Are you interested in EMDR Treatment?
+Are you interested in EMDR Therapy?

 How does EMDR work?

 EMDR therapy is a specific type of psychotherapy and uses a technique called bilateral stimulation to repeatedly activate both sides of the brain.
 Simply put, trauma gets lodged in the right side of the brain (the emotional part of the brain).
 That’s why you feel like a ball of emotions all the time.
 The left side of the brain (the thinking part of the brain) is unable to process the trauma.
-That’s why regular talk therapy doesn’t help treat PTSD.
-With bilateral stimulation, you develop new neural pathways in the brain, allowing both sides to communicate and process the trauma.
+That’s why regular talk therapy doesn’t help treat PTSD and trauma.
+With bilateral stimulation, you actually develop new neural pathways in the brain, allowing both sides to communicate and process the trauma.

 Therapists also use EMDR to help clients uncover and process negative beliefs that developed as the result of relational traumas or childhood abuse and/or neglect.